GuyDupenloup/image_data_augmentation/README.md

 tf.random.set_seed(seed)      # TensorFlow RGN
 ```

-Seed settings should be done immediately after importing Python packages and Tensorflow, before you import the data augmentation packages (and any other packages you may have).
+Seeds should be set immediately after importing Python packages and Tensorflow, before you import the data augmentation packages (and any other packages you may have).

 ## 3. Pytorch Implementation